-The Company is involved, from time to time, in various legal proceedings arising from the normal course of business activities.
-Although the results of litigation and claims cannot be predicted with certainty, the Company does not expect resolution of these matters to have a material adverse impact on its consolidated results of operations, cash flows or financial position.
-However, an unfavorable resolution of such a proceeding could, depending on its amount and timing, materially affect the Company's results of operations, cash flows or financial position in a future period.
+VistaPrint is involved, from time to time, in various legal proceedings arising from the normal course of business activities.
+Although the results of litigation and claims cannot be predicted with certainty, the Company does not expect resolution of these matters to have a material adverse impact on consolidated results of operations, cash flows or financial position.
+However, an unfavorable resolution of such a proceeding could, depending on its amount and timing, materially affect results of operations, cash flows or financial position in a future period.
 Regardless of the outcome, litigation can have an adverse impact on the Company because of defense costs, diversion of management resources and other factors.